Thursday, 21 July 2016

 It was also then when I realised that I sincerely love, and had always loved, language, all of it.
 Or should I say, all of them.
 As proven, being multilingual sure has its benefits, as one ends up by thinking in different languages.
 When I’m writing and looking for a specific word, if I can’t find it in English, I’ll find it in French; if I don’t, I will in Arabic.
 The translation process usually follows either in my head or through the lovely Internet.
 This is something which is helping me tremendously with the book.

 The more I wrote, the more I got complimented on my writing.
 Some of those compliments were from English-speaking folks, which always keep me in high spirits.
 English, Americans, Australians or Kiwis, whether they are people I meet in real life, virtual friends, fans or followers, it truly humbles me.
-It further makes me think.
-As mentioned, English is technically my third language, so coming from those who were born and bred into that one language, it means a lot.
+It further makes me think; coming from those who were born and bred into that one language, it means a lot.

-Now that I’ve shared my story, know that whether it’s your first or third language, bettering your language skills in general and your vocabulary in particular require a few activities.
+Now that I’ve shared my story, know that whether it’s your first or fourth language, bettering your language skills in general and your vocabulary in particular require a few activities.

 Another, is making it a priority to notice new words you encounter, anywhere and everywhere.
 Adding them to a virtual file would do, though using a pen is preferred when it comes to better memory input.